kai-vu/site/_theses_dir/JC_AIBias.md

 title: 'Bias in AI: Bias Detection and Mitigation in Large Language Models (Collaboration with UWV)'
 layout: default
 description: 'This is a qualitative study where the goal is to look into common theories and disciplines that might influence novel Hybrid Intelligence methods.'
-topic: 'Bias detection in LLMs'
+topic: 'Knowledge Representation and Knowledge Extraction'
 keywords:
     - 'Fairness'
     - 'Large Language Models'